twigglits/viss/README.md

 ### Getting Started

 To get started with VISS, you will need to have a C++ compiler and CMake installed on your system.
-You can then clone the repository and build the system using the following commands:
+You can then clone the repository and build the system with the following  commands:

 ```bash
 mkdir build && cd build && cmake .. && make -j4 && cd ..